MSzturc/obsidian-advanced-slides/docs/content/templates/_index.md

 ### Advanced example

-this template will create a slide with a header bar ontop, 2 columns where we place content and a footer bar in the bottom with a citation line over it.
+The following slide template is called `tpl-con-2-1-box`.
+It creates a slide structure with a narrow header bar at the top end of the slide, 2 broad  columns at the center of the slide as well as a footer bar with a citation line in the bottom of the slide.

 ```
 <grid drag="100 10" drop="top" bg="white" align="left" pad="0 20px">